DataHiveDevelopment/Laravel-Introspection/readme.md

 ## <a name="ANoteOnUUIDs">#</a> A Note on UUIDs

-This package was designed for BioHive's specific needs.
+This package was designed for DataHive's specific needs.
 Therefore, it assumes that there is a 'share nothing' database implementation.
 Each application maintains a list of users that all can be linked back to a master authentication application.

-### <a name="Background">#</a> Quick Background on BioHive's Usage
+### <a name="Background">#</a> Quick Background on DataHive's Usage

 We utilize our own Socialite provider to authenticate users on our resource applications with our master user authentication application.
 This service also is the system that has Passport, issues OAuth tokens and manages OAuth clients.